gamemanual0/gm0/source/docs/power-and-electronics/control-system.rst

 Control Systems
 ===============

-The FTC control system is based around a ":term:`Robot Controller`" and a ":term:`Driver Station`."
+The FTC control system is based around a ":term:`Robot Controller`" and a ":term:`Driver Station`".
 The :term:`Robot Controller` is mounted on the robot and connected to a special "Hub", which in turn is connected to motors, servos, and sensors.
 The :term:`Robot Controller` is linked to the :term:`Driver Station` through WiFi Direct.

 REV Robotics is the sole manufacturer of legal FTC control systems.
 The REV Expansion Hub connects to motors, servos, sensors, and a :term:`Robot Controller`.
-A REV Control Hub has the functionality of an Expansion Hub but with a built in :term:`Robot Controller`.
+A REV Control Hub has the functionality of an Expansion Hub but with a built-in :term:`Robot Controller`.

 More information about the FTC Control System can be found below: